 However, to disguise the true intention of his propaganda, he leaves some of that stuff out.

-When he's talking to someone like Alex, you cast the wide net, and then once people come in, they see what it's really about once they're already ready to hear it.
+And then once people come in, they see what it's really about once they're already ready to hear it.

 The thing that's just occurring to me now is if the Chinese government is saying that this was a weapon and that they have the right to respond, maybe they have responded.

-So, on the surface, this appears to be just Alex being opposed to porn because it has negative influences on intimacy or whatever.
+So on the surface, this appears to be just Alex being opposed to porn because it has negative influences on intimacy or whatever.

 He's not a fuddy-duddy conservative, but don't beat off.